Tofpu/SpeedBridge/README.md

 * IP: Squidical.net (owned & operated by Eben, not me, the developer!)

 ## Description
-* A speedbridging plugin that lets your players practice their bridging skills and compete in the leaderboards!
+* A speed bridging plugin that lets your players practice their bridging skills and compete in the leaderboards!

 ## Version
 * Native: 1.8.8 (might support newer versions)